3.5.3 CCS - hourly rate caps

 (school aged children)

 Note: The hourly rate caps will be increased by the CPI at the commencement of each financial year.
-The figures in this topic relate to the 2018-19 financial year (for CCS purposes 2 July 2018 to 30 June 2019).
+The figures in this topic relate to the 2019-20 financial year.

 Child attending school